| FACT:

 Yet the basis for such absolute certainty can be fragile.

-Consider the oft touted claim that...one plus one equals two...is a fact.
+Consider the oft touted claim that... one plus one equals two... is a fact.

-If it is a conceptual statement of mathematics,
+If it is a conceptual statement of mathematics, contrived from the internal intrinsic definitions, symbols

 have the same origins as the conceptions derived from an external reality.